driver1998/CoreAppMinGW/readme.md

-# MinGW UWP Demo
+# MinGW Windows 8.1 Metro App Demo

-This is a demo of UWP apps (CoreApplication) on MinGW.
+This is a demo of Windows 8.1 Metro App on MinGW.

 ![demo](Images/demo.png)